enderdemirkaya/jquery-oembed-all/README.md

-This project is *DEAD*.
-My apologies for not annoucing this sooner - thank-you to all contributors.
-I believe the best fork out there is the one at https://github.com/nfl/jquery-oembed-all
+This for handles the embedded iframe to fit into its parent div.

 Jquery-Oembed-All